Team

 Chairman

-Julian Knop is a criminologist and received his doctorate from the Department of Law at the Free University of Berlin with a dissertation on the German juvenile justice system.
-He is a lecturer at the Hochschule für Wirtschaft und Recht, der Freien Universität Berlin and the Jugendarrestanstalt Berlin-Brandenburg.
-He gained experience in volunteer work at the grassroots organization Community Connections for Youth in New York City and the Jugendstrafanstalt in Berlin.
+Julian Knop is a criminologist and holds a doctorate in law from the Free University of Berlin with a thesis on the German juvenile justice system.
+He is a lecturer at the Berlin School of Economics and Law, the Free University of Berlin and the Berlin-Brandenburg Youth Detention Center.
+He gained volunteer experience at the grassroots organization Community Connections for Youth in New York City and the juvenile detention center in Berlin.

 Anna Kroupa